uwplse/pumpkin-pi/README.md

 ## Other Examples

-The [coq](/plugin/coq) directory has more examples.
+The [coq](/plugin/coq) directory has more examples, including regression tests and examples from the arXiv paper.
-These examples are regression tests, and so are not guaranteed to be useful to users.
-However, if you would like more examples, you may look there as well.

-The [eval](/plugin/eval) directory has examples from the case study from Section 6 of the paper.
+The [eval](/plugin/eval) directory has examples from the case study from Section 6 of the ITP 2019 paper.
 They may be a bit hard to read since there is some scripting going on.
 They may still be interesting to you whether or not you want to actually run the case study.

-# Case Study
+# ITP 2019 Case Study

-This section of the README describes how to reproduce the case study from Section 4 of the paper.
+This section of the README describes how to reproduce the case study from Section 4 of the ITP 2019 paper.
 The case study is in the [eval](/plugin/eval) directory.
 We support the case study scripts on only Linux right now.